iconix/iconix.github.io/_drafts/2017-08-15-suggestion-action-curve.md

 ---

 On my debate with team (Dave) about how confident we can be with our in-product intelligence.
 Should they surface more as suggestions or should we act confidently but then ask for forgiveness if necessary.

+Designing for AI powerpoint, communicating uncertainty (using lists).